ViniY/COMP307-Assignment/README.md

 Assigment 3 the code part was done in Python (Very short) Assigment 4 incldues no code.

-You are more than welcome to look into my code, but dont just copy and paste, it do no goods to your own study.
+You are more than welcome to look into my code, but dont just copy and paste, it does no goods to your own study.